Calvin Klein (fashion house): The early years

 Calvin Klein was one of several design leaders raised in the Jewish community in the Bronx, along with Robert Denning and Ralph Lauren.
-He became a protégé of Baron de Gunzburg, through whose introductions he became the toast of the New York elite fashion scene even before he had his first mainstream success with the launch of his first jeans line.
-He was immediately recognized for his talent after his first major showing at New York Fashion Week.
+He became a protégé of Baron de Gunzburg.

 In 1968, Klein founded Calvin Klein Limited, a coat shop in the York Hotel in New York City, with $10,000.
 The first Calvin Klein collection was a line of "youthful, understated coats and dresses" featured at the New York City store Bonwit Teller.

 In September 1969, Klein appeared on the cover of Vogue magazine.

 1970s

-By 1971, Klein had added sportswear, classic blazers, and lingerie to his women's collection.